spatie/myray.app/docs/php/vanilla-php/reference.md

 weight: 3
 ---

-To display something in Ray use the ray() function.
-It accepts everything: strings, arrays, objects, ... you name it.
+To display something in Ray use the `ray()` function.
+It accepts everything: strings, arrays, objects… you name it.

 ## Reference